JJayzee/E-VLA/README.md

 ## 🛠️ Code and Dataset

-The paper is currently **under review**.
 The codebase and the real-world RGB-Event-Action dataset will be made available in this repository as the project progresses.

 ---